Microsoft Intune posture, checked against best practice

 Frequently asked

-Does Siemserva replace Microsoft Intune?
+Does Senserva replace Microsoft Intune?

-How does Siemserva check Intune device patching?
+How does Senserva check Intune device patching?

 It reads patch state through Microsoft's own APIs, Azure Update Manager for Azure and Arc-enabled machines, Intune via Microsoft Graph, and Microsoft Defender vulnerability management, so it confirms the result on the device regardless of how the update was delivered.

-Can Siemserva tie a device to a specific CVE?
+Can Senserva tie a device to a specific CVE?

 Yes.
 It links devices to missing patches and missing patches to the CVEs they fix, enriched with CVSS scores, CISA KEV exploited status, and EPSS exploit probability, so you can answer which devices are exposed to a given vulnerability.